Leading Plastic Tubing Manufacturers

 Plastic Tubing Standards

-The standards to which your plastic tubing must adhere depend on your application, industry and region.
-For example, drinking straws and surgical tubing must be up to FDA standards.
-In addition, plastic pipe must meet EPA standards, which are informed by ASTM.
-If you plan on using non-pressure plastic pipe or tubing on any American roadways, it must meet the EPA-prescribed standards of the AASHTO (American Association of State Highway and Transportation Officials).
-To make sure your plastic tubing is up to snuff, make sure to check in with your manufacturer and industry leaders/the proper government offices before proceeding.
+The standards for your plastic tubing are influenced by its application, industry, and region.
+For instance, drinking straws and surgical tubing must meet FDA regulations, while plastic pipes must comply with EPA standards, which are guided by ASTM.
+If you intend to use non-pressure plastic pipes or tubing on American roadways, they must adhere to the EPA standards set by the AASHTO (American Association of State Highway and Transportation Officials).
+To ensure your plastic tubing meets all requirements, consult with your manufacturer, industry leaders, or the relevant government offices before moving forward.

 How to Find the Right Plastic Tubing Manufacturer

-Plastic tubing is a widespread product, and as such, thousands of companies offer plastic tube fabrication services.
-So, how do you sort through them and pick the right one?
-It can be a pretty daunting task.
-Well, fortunately, we’ve done a large chunk of the work for you; we’ve put together a list of those manufacturers in whom we believe most.
-Scroll up just a little ways to find the profiles of several highly skilled and reliable manufacturing companies.
+Plastic tubing is a common product with countless companies offering fabrication services.
+Sorting through them to find the right one can feel overwhelming.
+Luckily, we’ve already done much of the legwork for you.
+We’ve curated a list of manufacturers we trust and believe in.
+Simply scroll up a bit to discover profiles of several highly skilled and reliable manufacturing companies.

 Plastic Tubing Informational Video